Michael Hughes

 Many of the people I work with have reached a point where they no longer wish to simply manage symptoms but instead want a deeper understanding of themselves and the patterns that continue to shape their lives.
 Together, we work to build insight, resilience, confidence and psychological flexibility so that change becomes sustainable rather than temporary.

-I am also an experienced Clinical Supervisor and have had the privilege of supervising senior therapists, clinical supervisors, Fellows, and practitioners working with Harley Street Associates and internationally.
+I am also one of the UK’s most experienced Clinical Supervisors and have had the privilege of supervising senior therapists, clinical supervisors, Fellows, and practitioners working with Harley Street Associates and internationally.

 Most clients come to me through recommendation or referral.
 Due to longstanding demand and a highly selective caseload, availability is often limited.